lee-dohm/big-book-of-atom/source/3-customization/20-themes.md

 # Changing UI and Syntax Themes

 There are two types of theme packages in Atom: UI and Syntax themes.
 The Syntax theme specifically is for elements that show up in text editor views.
-It doesn't just determine what colors syntax highlighting uses but also:
+It doesn't just determine what colors syntax highlighting uses, though that is its main purpose, but also:

 * Gutter elements
     * Line numbers